Skip to main content

 Paddling

-Whether your kayaking, canoeing or stand-up paddle boarding, Michigan offers thousands of miles of paddling opportunities on the Great Lakes and on Michigan's inland lakes and rivers.
+Whether you're kayaking, canoeing or stand-up paddle boarding, Michigan offers thousands of miles of paddling opportunities on the Great Lakes and on Michigan's inland lakes and rivers.
 Don't forget your life jacket and to let someone know where you're going and when you will be back!

 Grab your life jacket